zitadel/zitadel/site/docs/administrate/06-users.en.md

 > TODO Link to “JWT as Authorization Grant” explanation.

-[//]: # (maybe add own section with concepts / knowledge.
-Same would go for concepts such as "authorization server"... see okta docs)

 ### How ZITADEL handles usernames

-[//]: # (this part is convoluted an needs some more structure)

 **ZITADEL** is built around the concept of [organisations](administrate#Organisations).
 Each [organisation](administrate#Organisations) has its own pool of usernames which includes human and service [users](administrate#Users).